Welcome to our pages about thru-hiking and long-distance hiking.

 For thousands around the world, the Pacific Crest Trail is the highlight of a life well lived.
 Weeks or months spent in nature is good for body and soul.
 It’s a magical experience.
 You’ll meet countless wonderful people and join them in the PCT community.
 Stunning scenery is the rule.

-Long distance hiking on the PCT should not be underestimated.
+Long-distance hiking on the PCT should not be underestimated.
 Especially amongst thru-hikers, the failure rate is high.
-Approximately 50% of those who start a thru-hike, finish.
 Injuries are unfortunately common.
-Substantial dangers present themselves; you meet the wilderness on it’s terms.
+Substantial dangers present themselves; you meet the wilderness on its terms.
 A week traveling trails is a notable effort.
 Traveling long distance, especially the entire trail in one season, is undeniably a remarkable physical achievement.

 The official list of Pacific Crest Trail finishers.